Skip to main navigation Skip to main content

 How does sampling work?

 The Kentucky Division of Water and contracted partners will coordinate the sampling of drinking water outlets in school or childcare facilities.
-Outlets to be sampled include water fountains, fill stations, kitchen sinks and any other water outlet designated as a potential source of consumption.
+Outlets to be sampled include water fountains, bottle fill stations, kitchen sinks and any other water outlet designated for drinking or food preparation.
 Samples will be collected by a water professional and sent to Kentucky’s Division of Environmental Program Support (DEPS) laboratory for analysis.

 Understanding the Results